synapsestudios/oidc-platform/docs/implementation.md

 ## Logging your users in and getting tokens

 This is where the rubber hits the road.
 Once you have a Client configured and your users have been invited or registered then your application will be able to use the OIDC Platform to verify their identity.
 The OIDC Platform will authenticate the user (your app doesn't have to handle passwords) and give your app an [id token](http://openid.net/specs/openid-connect-core-1_0.html#IDToken) in the form of a [jwt](https://jwt.io/).
-Your app then can use that JWT to validate the users making requests to your application are indead authenticated valid users.
+Your app then can use that JWT to validate the users making requests to your application are indeed authenticated valid users.

 OpenID Connect uses the old familiar OAuth 2.0 login workflows.
 You should pick one or more workflow for your application based on whether or not your app lives on a server that is capable of keeping secrets or if your app is distributed to untrusted client machines that should not be given your client secret.